MousaviLaleh/stock-analysis/README.md

 # stock-analysis

 ## Overview of Project
-Steve wnats to research about Green Energy stocks and finds out which company has the best performance, to invest in, specifically DAQO New Energy Corp, a company that makes silicon wafers for solar panels.
+Steve wnats to research about Green Energy stocks and finds out which company has the best performance, to invest in, specifically DAQO New Energy Corp, a company that makes silicon wafers for solar panels.<br/>

-### Purpose
-#### Refactor VBA code and measure performance
 I have created an Excel file containing the stock over the last few years.
 I will be using VBA to automate tasks, which makes us to reuse codes for any stock, reduces the chance of accidents and errors and increases the code running time.

+### Purpose
+#### Refactor VBA code and measure performance:
 At the click of a button, Steve can analyze an entire dataset.

 ## Analysis and Challenges